-PÒTOPRENS: The Urban Artists of Port-au-Prince brings together the working of over 25 artists living in the Haitian capital.
+PÒTOPRENS: The Urban Artists of Port-au-Prince brings together the work of over 25 artists living in the Haitian capital.
 The exhibition, organized by PioneerWorks in Red Hook, Brooklyn, was on view from September 7 to November 11, 2018, and highlighted Port-au-Prince’s many diverse centers of cultural production, informal street life, religious heritage, and mythologies to create a compelling portrait of a historically significant and complex city.

 My Fair Lady has taken the stage at Lincoln Center Theater, with the first Broadway revival of the play in 25 years.
 Lauren Ambrose and Harry Hadden-Paton star in this beloved 1956 adaptation of George Bernard Shaw’s Pygmalion.
 Continuing to work his way through the musical-theater canon, Bartlett Sher directs Alan Jay Lerner and Frederick Loewe’s tale of a fussy Englishman who transforms a flower girl into a lady through the magic of proper enunciation.
 The supporting cast includes Norbert Leo Butz (through January 6), Danny Burstein (beginning January 8), Rosemary Harris, Allan Corduner, Jordan Donica, Linda Mugleston and Clarke Thorell.